 Couscous is one of the regional specialties (nowhere else in Italy) and sweet and sour taste is present in many of Sicily's signature dishes (nowhere else in Italy).
 For instance, a dish served with sliced blood oranges, peanuts and raisins over the fresh catch from the Southern Mediterranean is not something you'll find in Italian cookbooks.
 All of the different culinary influences gain flavor thanks to amazing local products kissed by the sun almost year round.
 Some say it is the very best food in “Italy” and something that mirrors Sicilian diversity from the rest of the country.

 One other aspect that we try to portray is that Sicily is experiencing a rebirth thanks to many grassroots movements that finally said enough with feudalism, corruption and mafia.
-During part of our tour we learn what this means and how it is being implemented.
+On tour we learn what this means and how it is being implemented.
 We feel that the type of tourism that we promote can be of some help.
 And in the right way.

-If you're interested in learning about Sicily for yourself, take a look at our Sicily Magnifica tour program for October.
+If you're interested in learning about Sicily for yourself, take a look at our Sicily Magnifica tours.